 add function definitions so that you know—

-The goal of this section is to refine the evaluator of Interpreting Variables so that it can cope with function applications, assuming a function definition is given.
-Put differently, we want to design an evaluator with you that simulates DrRacket when the definitions area contains a number of function definitions and a programmer enters an expression in the interactions area that contains applications of these functions.
+The goal of this section is to refine the evaluator of Interpreting Variables so that it can cope with functions.
+Since function definitions show up in the definitions area, another way to describe the refined evaluator is to say that it simulates DrRacket when the definitions area contains a number of function definitions and a programmer enters an expression in the interactions area that contains uses of these functions.

 Exercise 356.
 Extend the data representation of Interpreting Variables to include the application of a programmer-defined function.
 Recall that a function application consists of two pieces: a name and an expression.
 The former is the name of the function that is applied; the latter is the argument.